kunal333/gcloud-hackathons-fork/hacks/healthcare-cms-datalake/README.md

 > **Note** *Do NOT provide direct links to files or folders in the gHacks Github repository from the student guide.
 Instead, you should refer to the "resources in the Google Space Files section".*

-*Here is some sample challenge text for the IoT Hack Of The Century:*
+*Here is some sample challenge text for the Healthcare CMS Datalake Of The Century:*

 In this challenge, you will properly configure the thingamajig for your IoT device so that it can communicate with the mother ship.